 - Make sure to label each container or plastic package to remember when the risotto is made and when it should be taken out (2-3 months after being cooked).

 The frozen risotto will last around 2-3 months if kept in the correct conditions.
-Your freezer should not have fluctuating temperatures and as with the fridge, nor any strong odors inside.
+Your freezer should not have fluctuating temperatures or any strong odors inside.

-In our opinion, this is actually the best way to use and freeze left-over risotto and the biggest bonus is that these balls are absolutely delicious.
-They will also take a lot of time off party prepping or meal planning.
+In our opinion, this is actually the best way to use and freeze left-over risotto.

-Wrap the tray with saran or plastic wrap to prevent freezer burn.
+Make sure to wrap the container with saran or plastic wrap to prevent freezer burn.
 You can then place all the balls into one container to save some space.

 Once you are ready to use them, simply deep-fry them directly from frozen until they are a beautiful golden brown color and cooked on the inside.
 You can check the inside by using a thermometer.

-The internal temperature should be at least 95 degrees Fahrenheit (35 degrees Celsius).
-Place the tip of the skewer in the center of the risotto ball.
+The internal temperature should be at least 95°F (35°C) in the center of the risotto ball.

 The size of the risotto balls will determine how long they will take to completely freeze as well as how long they will take to cook through.

-Another great idea that is very similar to Arancini, is to form risotto patties.
-These can either be fried off as is or crumbed like the risotto balls and deep-fried.
-These are a great substitute for meat patties if you are trying to go vegetarian and they are ridiculously tasty.
+Another great idea is to form risotto cakes.
+These can either be fried as is or tossed in breading like Arancini and deep-fried.
+They’re a great substitute for meat patties if you are trying to go vegetarian and they are ridiculously tasty.

 Using leftover risotto to make a delicious tomato and mozzarella bake is absolutely genius!
-The strong tomato flavors will hide any flaws of day-old risotto including its texture.
-It works exactly like macaroni and cheese, but instead, you add tomato and mozzarella.
+The strong tomato flavors will hide any flaws of day-old risotto.

 You can also create a wide variety of other bakes.
 Have a look in your refrigerator for any other leftovers or any vegetables and meats that are not being used.